Evaluating Information—Applying the CRAAP Test

 • Is the information current or out-of-date for your topic?

-• How well does this suit your topic or answer your question?
+• Does the information relate to your topic or answer your question?

 • Who is the intended audience?